Twin Turbo (horse): 1993: five-year-old season

 Twin Turbo's poor results continued into 1993, with a 6th place finish at the Kimpai (East), 6th at the Nakayama Kinen, and 8th at the Niigata Daishoten.

 In July, he contested the Tanabata Sho, a Grade 3 race at Fukushima Racecourse, where he'd previously done well.
 Twin Turbo had always been slow out of the gates, and to fix that, Eiji Nakadate came in.
 The jockey was a specialist when it came to front-running and skillful at coming out of the gates.
 Nakadate is reported as saying that he'd always wanted to ride Twin Turbo at least once.

 The day of the race saw a record 47,391 attendees at Fukushima Racecourse, and Twin Turbo was third-favorite to win.
 He pulled out far into the lead at a high pace of 57.4 seconds in the first 1000 meters, and he maintained that speed all the way to the finish line, beating Ayrton Symboli by four lengths and achieving his first victory in about two years.
 Nakadate commented that "I just held the reins.
 The horse won a brilliant victory by himself."

 After a break, Twin Turbo came back two months later to compete in the G3 All Comers, once again with Eiji Nakadate at the reins.
 The field included strong racers like Rice Shower, who had won 2 G1 races including that year's spring Tenno Sho.
 Twin Turbo was the third favorite behind Rice Shower and Sister Tosho, winner of the 1991 Oka Sho.

 As always, Twin Turbo pulled far out ahead at the start, getting about 10 lengths from second-place White Stone; the front pack was also ten lengths in front of the rear pack.
 Twin Turbo ran alone, never slowing down on the final straightaway and reaching the finish line five lengths ahead of Hashiru Shogun, earning his second graded victory.
 Masato Shibata, who jockeyed White Stone (4th) during the race, said "If I'd chased any deeper, White Stone would have collapsed."
-He would indeed go on to see distastrous results in a later race by pushing too hard.
+He would indeed go on to see disastrous results in a later race by pushing too hard.
 Still, Twin Turbo's pace in the front 1000 meters was relatively fast at 59.5 seconds.
 While watching the patrol film after the race, Nakadate commented that "I was in disbelief.
 How were we that far ahead?"

 Twin Turbo's next attempt at a G1 race was the autumn Tenno Sho, where he was first favorite the day before and third favorite the day of.
 His rival horses were cautious of his extreme front-running style, though, and he was unable to pull into a lead.
 He finished last in the race at 17th, finishing 2.8 seconds behind the winner Yamanin Zephyr.